Do you want to know what a ninth cousin is? In this post, learn all about 9th cousins, including how many you have, how they are related, and more.

 If you put all of your 9th cousins together in the same area, you would need two cities the size of Atlanta, Georgia or one city the size of Austin, Texas, in order to fit them in one place.

 That’s an incredible number of cousins.
-This is one reason why we can all be sure that we have probably met some of our 9th cousins.
+The sheer number of 9th cousins that we are likely to have is one reason why we can all be sure that we have probably met some of our 9th cousins.

 Since we have so many 9th cousins, unless we live where no one else has ancestors from the same geographic region as we do, where are likely to know, or at least have known, someone who is our ninth cousin, even if we don’t know it.